-Course Subject (eg. PSYC) MSE Number (eg. 810) 7 795 Units (eg. 4) 6 3 Course title (max.
+Eng.
+Course Subject (eg. PSYC) MSE Number (eg. 810) 7 '95 Units (eg. 4) 6 3 45.0 Course title (max.
 100 characters) Industrial Internship Short title (for enrollment/transcript - max.
-30 charac ^{cters)} Industria al Internsh nip Course description for SFU Calendar (course descrip purpose of this course is" If the grading basis is satis tions should be brief and sfactory/unsatisfactory ir l should never begin v nclude this in the desc with phrases such as "This course will" or "The ription) Internship in industry or a research envir onment for gradua upervisor on a sati er with a minimum te research stud sfactory/unsatisf SFU CGPA of 3 ents.
-A final report will be submitted actory basis.
-Prerequisite: 12 units of .0.
-Approval of supervisor and Rationale for introduction of this course Currently students only have the option of locate internship opportunities directly an being created to allow for students and S nd/or in consultation n with their Senic or Supervisor.
-The course(s) are Term of initial offering (eg. Fall 2019) 2020 3 hrs/week for 13 weeks) f full or part-time work Frequency of offerings/year 3 times/year Estimated enrollment per offering 2-5 per semester Equivalent courses (courses that replicates the content of this course to such an extent that students should not receive credit for both courses) Prerequisite and/or Corequisite 12 units of MSE co supervisor and a c ourse work at the 700 GPC representative is)-level or higher wi required prior to a th a minimum SFU CGPA of 3.0.
-Approval pplying for and accepting an internship."
+30 characters) Industrial Internship Course description for SFU Calendar (course descriptions should be brief and should never begin with phrases such as "This course will" or "The purpose of this course is" If the grading basis is satisfactory/unsatisfactory include this in the description) Internship in industry or a research environment for graduate research students.
+A final report will be submitted and graded by the student's Supervisor on a satisfactory/unsatisfactory basis. ort will be submitted Rationale for introduction of this course Currently students only have the option of locate internship opportunities directly arbeing created to allow for students and S nd/or in consultation n with their Senic y manage this pr or Supervisor.
+Tr ne course(s) are Term of initial offering (eg. Fall 2019) Fall 3 20/9 13 Weeks of 3 hrs/week for 13 week full or poort -time work Frequency of offerings/year 3 times/year - Estimated enrollmen nt per offering 2-5 per semester Equivalent courses (courses that replicates the content nt of this course to such a n extent that students should not receive cr redit for both courses) Prerequisite and/or Corequisite 12 units of MSE co supervisor and a 0 ourse work at the 700 GPC representative is -level or higher wi required prior to a th a minimum SFU pplying for and acc CGPA of 3.0.
+Approval of cepting an internship."
 Criminal record check required?
-Yes if yes is s elected, add this as prere quisite Additional course fees?
-Yes Vo Campus where course will be taught Burnaby Surrey Va ncouver Gre at Northern Way 🗹 Off campus Course Components Lecture Sem inar 🔲 Lab Independent Capstone Internship Grading Basis Letter grades Satisfactory/ U Jnsatisfactory In Progress / Complete Repeat for credit?
+Yes if yes is s elected, add this as prere quisite Additional course f ees?
+Campus where course will be taught Burnaby Surrey Vancouver Great Northern Way Off campus Course Components Lecture Seminar Lab Independent Capstone Internship Grading Basis Letter grades ✓ Satisfactory/ U Insatisfactory ln I Progress / Complete Repeat for credit?
 Yes No To otal repeats allowed?
-2 × Repeat within a term? 🗌 Yes 🗹 No Required course?
-Yes No Fi inal exam required?
-Yes 🗸 No Capstone course?
-Yes Vo Combined with a undergrad course?
-Yes Vo If yes, identify which undergraduate course and the additional course requirements for graduate students:
+2 Repeat within a ter m?
+Yes V No inal exam required?
+Yes ✓ No Capstone course?
+Yes V No Combined with a undergrad course?
+Yes VNo If yes, identify which undergraduate course and the additional course requirements for graduate students: